 a.
 Deposit With State Treasurer.
-The carrier must receive approval from the Director of the Idaho Department of Insurance to underwrite casualty and surety insurance under Sections 41 506 and 41 507, Idaho Code, and shall initially deposit security in the amount of two hundred fifty thousand dollars (\$250,000) with the State Treasurer, under the provisions of Section 72 302, Idaho Code.
+The carrier must receive approval from the Director of the Idaho Department of Insurance to underwrite casualty and surety insurance under Sections 41-506 and 41-507, Idaho Code, and shall initially deposit security in the amount of two hundred fifty thousand dollars (\$250,000) with the State Treasurer, under the provisions of Section 72-302, Idaho Code.
 (3-23-22)

 b.
 Application.
-To receive approval from the Industrial Commission, aAn insurance carrier must supply an application containing all completed forms, documents, and any additional supplemental information as prescribed by the Commission.
-The [name of the form] form is available on the Commission's website and shall be completed and filed per the instructions accompanying that form.with: (3-23-22)
+To receive approval from the Industrial Commission, an insurance carrier must supply an application with: (3-23-22)